Aliases for MCM4 Gene

 GeneCards Summary for MCM4 Gene

 MCM4 (Minichromosome Maintenance Complex Component 4) is a Protein Coding gene.
-Diseases associated with MCM4 include natural killer cell and glucocorticoid deficiency with dna repair defect and immunodeficiency with natural-killer cell deficiency and adrenal insufficiency.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include single-stranded DNA binding and ATP-dependent DNA helicase activity.
-An important paralog of this gene is MCM8.
+Diseases associated with MCM4 include Immunodeficiency 54 and Immunodeficiency 20.
+Among its related pathways are Cell Cycle, Mitotic and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include ATPase activity and ATP-dependent DNA helicase activity.
+An important paralog of this gene is MCM7.